BarryDigby/CIRIquant_v1.0.1/README.md

 # circRNA-finder
 ***
-This repository is my attempt at converting [circSeq](http://bioinformaticstools.mayo.edu/research/circ-seq/) from SGE queue system to a SLURM compatible nextflow pipeline.
+This repository is my attempt at converting [circSeq](http://bioinformaticstools.mayo.edu/research/circ-seq/) from SGE to a SLURM compatible nextflow pipeline.